 - counsel University administrators in matters unrelated to Northeastern business

-- advise University administrators or departments whose interests are or may be adverse to the Board or the University
+- advise University administrators or departments whose interests are or may be adverse to the University

 All University matters requiring legal advice or legal action should be referred to the General Counsel.